scrabbletank/farhome-rules/rulesdoc.md

 Reduces the cost of basic attacks by 1 AP.

 #### Brutal Strikes
-*Requires 2 Strength*
+*Requires 2 Strength, 5th Level*

 When you crit with an attack, add an extra wound die.

 #### Second Wind
 *Requires 1 Stamina*

-While in combat you may spend 7 AP on your turn to use a Healing Surge.
+While in combat you may spend 3 AP on your turn to use a Healing Surge.
 This can be used once per rest.

 #### Battering Ram
 *Requires 2 Stamina*